 UPPS No. 04.01.01

 Sr. Reviewer: Chief Information Security Officer

-Title 1, Part 10, Chapter 202, Texas Administrative Code, commonly known as TAC 202, requires the institution head of each Texas state agency and public institution of higher education to protect their institution’s information resources by establishing an information security program consistent with the TAC 202 standards.
-In compliance with TAC 202, this policy statement and its references reflect the policies, procedures, standards and guidelines comprising the information security program of Texas State University.
+Title 1, Part 10, Chapter 202, Texas Administrative Code, commonly known as TAC 202, requires the institution head of each Texas State agency and public institution of higher education protect their institution’s information resources by establishing an information security program consistent with TAC 202 standards.
+In compliance with TAC 202, this policy statement and its references reflect the policies, procedures, standards, and guidelines comprising the information security program of Texas State University.
 The terms and phrases in this policy statement shall have the meanings ascribed to them in TAC 202.1, unless otherwise provided herein.

 All individuals are accountable for their use of the university’s information resources.
-Individuals shall comply with applicable laws, The Texas State University System (TSUS) Regents’ Rules, and all university policies in their use of these resources (see TAC 202.72).
+Individuals shall comply with applicable laws, The Texas State University System (TSUS) Rules and Regulations, and all university policies in their use of these resources (see TAC 202.72).

 In addition to this policy, the following university policies are particularly relevant and noteworthy:

 UPPS No. 04.01.05, Network Use Policy – describes policy and procedures for administration, maintenance, and operation of the university’s network infrastructure;

 UPPS No. 04.01.07, Appropriate Use of Information Resources – describes both intended and prohibited uses of information resources;

 UPPS No. 04.01.09, Server Management Policy – describes policies and standards for administration, maintenance, and operation of the university’s computer servers;

 UPPS No. 04.01.10, Information Security Incident Management – establishes incident response procedures and reporting requirements;